atlassian/react-sweet-state/docs/advanced/container.md

 export const CounterContainer = createContainer(Store);
 ```

-The default behaviour of a `Container` is to create a locally scoped Store instance (accessible only to it's children) but you can change this behaviour with two props:
+The default behaviour of a `Container` is to create a locally scoped Store instance (accessible only to its children) but you can change this behaviour with either of these props:

-- `isGlobal`: which tells the `Container` to act like a transparent link to the "default" instance stored in the global registry
+- `isGlobal`: tells the `Container` to act like a transparent link to the "default" instance, stored in the global registry
-- `scope`: which is a string that makes `Container` create (or get) a global instance "prefixed" with that scope id, so you can have as many global instances as you need
+- `scope`: is a string that makes the `Container` create (or get) a global instance "prefixed" with that scope id.
+This allows you to have as many global instances as you need

 ```js
 import { CounterContainer, CounterSubscriber } from 'components/counter';